 So, the ideology of the resolution must occupy 90 per cent of our intellectual space, and the religions and cultures of the minorities are freely admitted in this.

-At present, 100 per cent of our intellectual space has been occupied by these alternative ideologies.
+At present, 100 per cent of our intellectual space has been occupied by alternative ideologies representing those 10 per cent who did not support the resolution.
 They dominate our educational institutions, academies, universities, mosques, mohallas, media and what not.
 The ideology of Pakistan as enhrined in the Delhi Resolution of 1946 does not have any space in our minds and our halls of learning at all.

 The intellectual space allocated to the ideology of the Delhi Resolution in Pakistan is not even zero per cent.
 It can only be measured in negative integers – in ‘minus’ – because the adherents of this ideology have long been misrepresented, ridiculed and banished from the civilization that exists in the country.